collinsbett24/jumia-task/README.md

     - move to you new applications directory and build a docker image using the following command docker build -t jumia-task-image .
     ## run project on container
-    - docker run --name jumia-task-container -d -p 8080:80 francium-ui-image
+    - docker run --name jumia-task-container -d -p 8080:80 jumia-task-image

 3. Set up on Heroku
+    - The projects contains a server.js file which is used to run the project on heroku.
+    - The following configurations have been setup on package.json:- ->  "start": "node server.js",
+        ->  "heroku-postbuild": "ng build"

 # Testing
-The project can go throught the following tests
+The project can go through the following tests

 ## Unit Testing
  Unit testing can be done on the project using the jasmine default setting.
 To perform unit testing on this project, run the following command:-